 What Third Party Administrators Does SPBA Represent?

 SPBA is the national association of Third Party contract employee benefit Administration (TPA) firms of employee benefit plans.
 SPBA's membership might best be described as the "core" of the employee benefits TPA business.
 (See the types of TPAs described above.)
 SPBA (and the spirit of the ERISA law) aims for its member firms to have an arm's-length independent relationship with clients.
 Originally, most TPAs were stand-alone operations, so "independence" was easy to define & judge.
 Today, many TPAs either have several sister firms offering services, or they are part of much larger business conglomerates.
 Because the actual TPA duties may be coming from an assortment of sister firms for duties such as COBRA, wellness, etc. etc., SPBA judges income based on the estimate of the TPA firm of their total role in employee benefit services.
 We candidly ask, “How big a player are you?”
 All association services and meetings are strictly limited to SPBA members and Stop-Loss Service Partners and those firms pre-determined to meet the eligibility criteria.
 While many TPAs are also active in other associations, SPBA is the only national association specifically for TPAs

 Have There Been Any Patterns Within SPBA's Growth?

 Definitely!
 Most of the TPA firms have been started since 1980, and serve single-employer corporate clients, church employers, and state or local governmental employee units.
-They also seem to prefer only health, cafeteria, and Consumer-driven.
-The tremendous growth of these new firms is in every area of the country.
-Many enter the TPA business laterally...meaning that they have several years in the employee benefits business as brokers, agents, insurance companies, HMOs & medical entities.
-Many of these firms report that the idea of self-funding and TPA are often initiated by one or more of their now-clients.
+They also seem to prefer only health, cafeteria, and Consumer-directed.
+The tremendous growth of these new firms has been in every area of the country.
+Many enter the TPA business laterally...meaning that they have several years in the employee benefits business as brokers, agents,in insurance companies, HMOs & medical entities.
+Many of these firms report that the idea of self-funding and TPA are often suggested by one or more of their now-clients.

 To What Do You Attribute the Spectacular Growth of the TPA Business?